zettelooo/.github/profile/README.md

 ## Zettel

-A platform for tailor software tools from natural language.
+A platform for creating tailor software tools from natural language.